lucboudreau/apcupsd2mqtt/README.md

 ### /etc/apcupsd/config.yaml

 Here we configure the MQTT gateway.
 Update the MQTT server settings with yours.
 The default settings should work for Home Assistant discovery under the topic ``homeassistant``.

-Adjust as necessary.
+When you first start the container, if no file named ``/etc/apcupsd/config.yaml`` is found, one will be created by copying the sample from ``/application/config.yaml.example``.
+This default file will most likely not work.
+It will need to be edited.
+Stop the container, and make the changes needed as described below.
+If you are using an external mount, you may need to copy the files over first.

 ```
 mqtt: